 B. If a resident is present during a policy violation, the resident may be held responsible for alleged policy violation(s).

 7. Bicycles, Skates, Skateboards, Scooters, Mopeds

-B. Bicycles, skates, skateboards, scooters, or mopeds are not to be parked or ridden in public pedestrian areas (including residence hall hallways/ walkways) or any area marked as “no riding” or “no parking” zones.
+B. Bicycles, skates, skateboards, scooters, or mopeds are not to be parked or ridden in public pedestrian areas (including hallways, walkways, and courtyards) or in any area marked as “no riding” or “no parking” zones.
 Student Housing Services reserves the right to immediately remove any bicycle or moped locked to poles, railings, or other places not specifically designated for bicycle or moped parking or securing.
 Any bicycles, skates, skateboard, scooter, or mopeds that are left or abandoned after checkouts will be disposed of at Student Housing Service’s discretion.